 Do you consider yourself to be common-law married?
 IF YES, RELATIONSHIP IS THEN TO BE RECORDED AS HUSBAND/WIFE.)

+5. What is (NAME)'s relationship to you?
+(RECORD IN COLUMN 1) .

+6. (ASK IF NOT OBVIOUS): Is (NAME) male or female?
+(CIRCLE CODE IN COLUMN 2)

+7. How old was (NAME) on (his/her) last birthday?
+(RECORD IN COLUMN 3)

 (INTERVIEWER INSTRUCTION: ENTER TOTAL NUMBER OF PERSONS RELATED TO R ON LINE AT TOP OF PAGE 2.)